IamHavingFun/Claims-Management-App/README.md

 # Claims Management App

-This project contains the Lightning Web Component code for the Claims Management application.
+This project contains the Lightning Web Component code for the Claims Management application...